7 SaaS Metrics Every SaaS Company Should Care About in 2022

 Revenue churn = (10,000-9,000)/10,000 = 1,000/10,000 = 10%

-The literal customer lifetime value (CLV) is the total of actual revenue minus expenses for a customer.
-But in a subscription-based model, CLV typically refers to the estimate of the projected total value of a customer, and in practice it is more like estimating both the revenue and the cost to provide a net value of the customer’s pre-tax contribution.
+Customer lifetime value (CLV) is generally the total of actual revenue minus expenses for a customer.
+But in a subscription-based model, CLV typically refers to the estimate of the projected total value of a customer, and in practice, it is more like estimating both the revenue and the cost to provide a net value of the customer’s pre-tax contribution.

 In practice, once your churn or renewal rate and average MRR are calculated, it’s easy to make an accurate report of your CLV.
 At SaaSOptics, we have a custom CLV report that manages the complexities of accurately managing churn and renewal rates and automatically pulls those figures into a streamlined report.